Neotys-Connect/connect.neotys.com/_pages/contribute/tutorial.markdown

 If the above seems too daunting for you, that's okay too.
 It's better for your contribution to see the light of day than to be stuck somewhere it doesn't do anyone else good.
-Feel free to send your contributions to our Connect Core Team.
+Feel free to send your contributions to our {% include core-team-link.md %}.

 # Examples